kubernetes-sigs/hierarchical-namespaces/docs/user-guide/how-to.md

   load on your metrics database (through increased metric cardinality) and also by increasing how carefully you need to guard your metrics against unauthorized viewers.
+* `--disable-default-label-exclusion`: allows you to disable the exclusion of resources that have pre-defined disallowed labels.
+Currently only Rancher-generated resources are filtered and excluded from propagation by default.
+Use this argument to disable this behavior.